edyatl/analyzer-reporter/README.md

 Press `Ctrl + C` to exit the application.

+>**Note:** When testing the application, it's recommended to start with the `DEBUG` mode enabled (`DEBUG=True`) and `REAL_CAPTURE` set to `False`.
+This configuration allows for verbose logging and detailed output, which can be helpful for identifying any issues during testing.
+Once the application functions correctly with example data and mock GPIO interactions, users can switch `REAL_CAPTURE` to `True` to enable real signal capturing.
+Finally, set `DEBUG=False` to reduce verbose logging and standard output once real capturing is verified.

 #### Step 8: Install as Systemd Service (Optional)

 To install the **analyzer-reporter** application as a systemd service for automatic startup, run the following script: